h-havenga/jekyll/books.md

 ---

 #### Read * :
+Infinite Powers: How Calculus Reveals the Secrets of the Universe, _Steven Strogatz_ |
 Die lang pad van Stoffel Mathysen, _Christiaan Mathys Bakkes_ |
 Kennis Van Die Aand, _André P. Brink_ | Letters to a Young Scientist, *Edward O. Wilson* |
 Fear and Loathing in Las Vegas: A Savage Journey to the Heart of the American